az-tayar/az-tayar/README.md

 ## View My CV

-For more details on my qualifications and experience, please check out my **Resume** in the same repo:
+For more details on my qualifications and experience, please check out my **Resume** in the below link:

 [View My CV](./Resume_Abdulaziz.pdf)